williamvds/uni/lac/lectures.md

 final states
 - Each set becomes its own _state_ in the DFA - though one might not be used
   - Only need to show the ones that can be reached from the starting state(s)

+# 𝒫  vs 𝒩 𝒫
+- __Motivations__
+  - __Efficient__ exact algorithms have runtimes of low-order power laws
+  - __Inefficient__ complete/exact algorithms have runtimes have exponential
+runtime, though incomplete or approximate methods are often fast

+## 𝒫
+- The set of problem classes that can be solved using a deterministic Turing Machine in polynomial time p(n)
+  - Deterministic TM: There is at most one action or 5-tuple for any current state qₖ and any symbol that can occur when the machine is in that state
+  - At most one choice for the next move

+## 𝒩 𝒫
+- The set of problem classes that can be solved using a __non__deterministic Turing Machine in polynomial time
+- A subset of __𝒫__
+- __Turing Machine definition__
+  - A language L is in the class 𝒩 𝒫 if there is a deterministic Turing Machine M and a polynomial function f such that...
+    - Running M on a tape with two inputs w and v (separated by a blank), it always terminates in steps less than f(|w|)
+    - If w ∈ L then there exists some v such that M gives a positive answer when run on w and v
+    - If w ∉ L, for every v M always gives a negative answer when run on w and v
+  - If M gives a positive answer when run on w and v, v is a _certificate/proof_ w is in L
+    - If L is a problem, and w an instance, v is a solution for w
+- Many common decision problems are 'obviously' __𝒩 𝒫__
+- eg SUBSET-SUM: Find a subset of a set of values that sum to a particular value
+  - Verification is 𝑂(n) - sum the subset, compare to value
+  - Brute force algorithm 𝑂(2ⁿ) - check sum of each subset of S
+  - Nondeterministic algorithm - for each element of the set of values, either place it in the subset or don't, then compare its sum to the desired value

+### Nondeterminism
+- In a nondeterministic Turing Machine, there is more than one possible path through it
+  - Each point where there is a choice results in a _decision_
+- Only one action may be selected, but it is always the _best one_
+- The shortest path is used every time
+  - This is not physically possible
+- If there is any sequence of decisions that results in success, the algorithm has succeeded
+  - Regardless of however many paths fail

+### Reductions
+- Can relate the hardness of two different problem classes
+  - Even if the true hardness is not known
+- This is done by showing that a (part of a) problem class is equivalent to another
+- Need to be able to convert (in polynomial time) from instance x of problem class X to instance y(x) of problem class Y
+- __Restricted conversions__
+  - If it is allowed to reduce anything to a trivial problem, the conversion itself can solve the problem
+  - It is desirable to reason about what can or cannot be done in polynomial time
+  - So conversions are restricted to those that can be done in polynomial time

+### 𝒩 𝒫-hardness
+- A problem class to which _any_ 𝒩 𝒫 problem can be reduced to
+- Such a problem class is 'as bad as it gets'
+  - If such a problem class turns out to be in 𝒫 then 𝒫=𝒩 𝒫
+- Usually done by showing polynomial-time reduction from some known 𝒩 𝒫-complete problem
+- Eg Boolean satisfiability

+### 𝒩 𝒫-completeness
+- Problem class X is 𝒩 𝒫-complete if:
+  - X is in 𝒩 𝒫
+    - All instances of X can be solved in nondeterministic polynomial time
+    - Membership of N is usually demonstrated directly (and fairly easily)
+  - X is 𝒩 𝒫-hard